-Omarosa Manigault Is Very Powerful — And A Lot Of Black Republicans Don't Like I
+Omarosa Manigault Is Very Powerful — And A Lot Of Black Republicans Don't Like It

 After eight years of the party out of power, black Republicans wanted to celebrate the new administration, to show that they at least were happy with the idea of President Trump, that they’d worked for his election — or at least for didn’t stand in its way.

-Two nights before the inauguration, Armstrong Williams, a close adviser to Dr. Bn Carson and a prominent black conservative, served as the emcee of a black-tie gala honoring several black Republicans.
+Two nights before the inauguration, Armstrong Williams, a close adviser to Dr. Ben Carson and a prominent black conservative, served as the emcee of a black-tie gala honoring several black Republicans.
 Amid crab cakes and Patrón and Grey Goose cocktails, a cover band played classic reggae tunes.

 The applause came and went.
 Resplendent in his tuxedo, Carson spoke in proverbial terms flanked by his wife, Candy.
 “I spent my entire professional career fixing people, working very hard to give them a quality of life, and then you put them back into an environment that is not conducive to good health,” said Carson.